codacy/chart/docs/infrastructure/microk8s-quickstart.md

     helm init --service-account tiller
     ```

 3. The plugins are now enabled and the cluster bootstrapped.
-However, we must still wait for some microk8s internals (dns, http, and ingress) plugins to be ready.
-    Failing to do so can result in pods entering a `CrashLoopBackoff` state:
+However, we must still wait for some microk8s internals (dns, http, and ingress) plugins to be ready, as failing to do so can result in pods entering a `CrashLoopBackoff` state:

     ```bash
     microk8s.kubectl wait -n kube-system --for=condition=Ready pod -l k8s-app=kube-dns